The-Social-Proof-Foundation/mys-mydata/.github/ISSUE_TEMPLATE/doc-bug.md

 ---
-name: Seal doc content issue or request
+name: MyData doc content issue or request
-about: Creates an issue for Seal documentation
+about: Creates an issue for MyData documentation
-title: 'Seal doc content issue or request'
+title: 'MyData doc content issue or request'
 labels: doc-issue
 assignees: 'abhinavg6'
 ---